Kansas Jayhawks men's basketball: 1988

-The 1987–88 team won the Jayhawks second NCAA Tournament championship.
-The Jayhawks were coached by Larry Brown.
+The 1987–88 team won the Jayhawks' second NCAA Tournament championship.
+They were coached by Larry Brown.
 They finished the season 27–11, which is the lowest winning percentage (.710) and most losses of any team to win the national championship.
-The team remains the only championship team of the Jayhawks that did not win the regular season conference championship or the conference tournament championship.
+This remains the only championship team of the Jayhawks that did not win the regular season conference championship or the conference tournament championship.